thoughtspot/thoughtspot.github.io/pages/admin/worksheets/joins_and_RLS_rule_based.md

 ---
-title: [elephant]
+title: [About the worksheet join rule with Rule-Based Row Level Security]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# About the worksheet join rule with Rule-Based Row Level Security

 When working with worksheets and row level security, you need to understand how joins are applied.
 This is especially important if your schema includes any chasm traps.

 This section applies only to the newer [Rule-Based Row Level Security](../data_security/new_row_level_security.html#).
 If you are using the older, [Legacy Row Level Security](../data_security/about_legacy_row_security.html#) \(not recommended\), see [About the worksheet join rule with Legacy Row Level Security](joins_and_row_level_security.html#).